-Notice of regular Board meetings is given to all Directors at least fourteen days in advance and reasonable notice is generally given for other Board meetings, unless on an emergency case.
-Whenever short notice is given, all Directors will be notified and the Company will seek their consent for such short notice.
-Annual meeting schedules and the draft agendas for each meeting are normally made available to Directors in advance.
+Usually, notice of regular Board meetings is given to all Directors at least fourteen days in advance and reasonable notice is generally given for other Board meetings, unless on an emergency case.
+Whenever short notice of meeting is given, all Directors must be noted and their consents are sought for such short notice.
+The fact that short notice of meeting and the Directors' consent must be duly recorded in minutes.
+Annual meeting schedules and draft agendas for each meeting are normally made available to Directors in advance.
+During the year under review, regular Board meetings were given at least fourteen days notices with meeting papers were sent at least two days in advance prior to the meetings.
+In addition, short notice of meetings and Directors' consent in relation thereof were duly recorded in minutes.

 Arrangements are in place to allow Directors to include items in the agenda.
-Final agendas and board papers are sent to Directors at least seven days or as early as possible before each regular Board meeting so that the Board can make informed decisions on matters placed before it.
+Usually final agendas and board papers are sent to Directors at least three days or as early as possible before each regular Board meeting so that the Board can make informed decisions on matters placed before it.
 Each Director also has separate and independent access to senior management where necessary.
+During the year, all board papers were sent to Directors or committee members with reasonable period of time for review (and in any case, no later than two days) prior to the meetings.

+The Company's By-Laws and all applicable rules and regulations allow the Directors to participate in Board meetings or any committee meetings or general meetings by means of telephone or other communication facilities which permit all persons participating in the meeting to hear each other.
+Given that, most of the Company's Directors were located in various cities in China or in Canada and travelled frequently, during the year under review, Board meetings or committee meetings were usually conducted via tele-conferencing.

 Regular Board meetings will be held at least four times a year at approximately quarterly intervals.
-During the financial year 2020, the Board held quarterly interval Board meetings to consider and discuss, among others, the quarterly results of the Company.
+During the financial year 2021, the Board held quarterly Board meetings to consider, discuss and approve the quarterly results of the Company.
+Saved as the quarterly results, the Board also discussed and resolved other matters that required Board's consideration and/or approval, they included but not limited to, the operational updates, the conversion of convertible bonds by a company wholly owned by Chairman Sun and the transactions or matters contemplated thereunder; the entering into the Royalty Agreement, the Interest Waiver Agreements as well as the Forbearance Reinstatement and Amending Agreement etc.

-All Directors are entitled to have access to board papers and related materials.
-These papers and related materials should be in a form and qualify sufficient to enable the Board to make informed decisions on matters placed before it.

 Minutes of the Board and committee meetings are kept by the Board Secretary and are open for inspection by Directors anytime.
-All Directors are properly briefed on issues arising at Board meetings.
+All Directors or committee members are properly briefed on issues arising at meetings.
 In addition to EDs, INEDs and other NEDs are encouraged to make positive contribution to the development of the Company's strategy and policies through independent, constructive and informed comments.
-Upon reasonable request, Directors are enabled to seek independent professional advice at the expenses of the Company.
-During the financial year under review, the Company received no such request for independent professional advice.